rns21/RDK_Documentation/docs/docu/chunked/wanmanager/Design.md

 The WAN Manager component is architected as a multi-threaded middleware orchestrator that manages WAN connectivity across diverse physical interfaces in RDK-B powered devices.
 The design follows a layered architecture with clear separation of concerns: a controller layer managing failover policies, a selection policy layer implementing interface selection algorithms, and a state machine layer handling individual interface lifecycle management.

-At its core, WAN Manager implements a sophisticated event-driven architecture that coordinates between multiple subsystems.
-The design embraces a policy-based approach where different selection strategies (AutoWAN, Parallel Scan, Fixed Mode, Primary Priority) can be applied to interface groups, enabling flexible deployment scenarios.
+WAN Manager implements an event-driven architecture that coordinates between multiple subsystems.
+The design uses a policy-based approach where different selection strategies (AutoWAN, Parallel Scan, Fixed Mode, Primary Priority) can be applied to interface groups, enabling flexible deployment scenarios.
 The component maintains a centralized data model synchronized across all threads using mutex-protected access patterns, ensuring thread-safe operations while providing real-time responsiveness to physical layer events and configuration changes.

-The architecture optimally meets requirements through hierarchical state management: a top-level Failover Controller manages group-level transitions, per-group Selection Policies coordinate interface selection within groups, and per-interface State Machines (VISM - Virtual Interface State Machine) handle the complete lifecycle from PHY initialization through IP configuration to connectivity validation.
+The architecture uses hierarchical state management: a top-level Failover Controller manages group-level transitions, per-group Selection Policies coordinate interface selection within groups, and per-interface State Machines (VISM - Virtual Interface State Machine) handle the lifecycle from PHY initialization through IP configuration to connectivity validation.
 This multi-level approach allows simultaneous management of multiple WAN technologies while maintaining isolation between interface groups for independent failover behavior.
 The design supports both hot-swap and cold-swap failover modes, automatic restoration to higher-priority interfaces, and runtime configuration updates without service interruption.

 For northbound interactions, WAN Manager exposes a TR-181 compliant data model through RBUS (RDK Message Bus), enabling remote configuration via WebConfig and local management through dmcli/SNMP.
 The component registers as "eRT.com.cisco.spvtg.ccsp.wanmanager" on the message bus and publishes events for state changes, providing real-time visibility to management systems.
 Southbound, WAN Manager communicates with Interface Managers (DOCSIS, Ethernet, Cellular, DSL) through RBUS subscriptions to receive physical layer status updates and configuration parameters.
 It orchestrates VLAN configuration, DHCP client operations, and PPP session management by issuing commands to respective managers (VLAN Manager, DHCP Manager, PPP Manager) and interfacing directly with platform HAL for low-level network configuration.

-IPC mechanisms are carefully selected based on platform capabilities and communication patterns.
 RBUS serves as the primary IPC for all middleware-to-middleware communication, providing publish-subscribe semantics for event-driven updates and synchronous get/set operations for configuration management.
 An internal Unix domain socket-based IPC server handles time-critical notifications from DHCP clients and connectivity check processes.
 Sysevent is utilized for legacy integration and coordination with platform services.
 The component also uses netlink sockets for direct Linux kernel networking stack interaction, enabling real-time monitoring of interface state changes and route updates.

 Data persistence and storage management follows RDK-B conventions using the Persistent Storage Manager (PSM).
 WAN Manager stores interface configurations, selection policies, group definitions, VLAN settings, and failover preferences in PSM, ensuring configuration survives reboots.
 The component uses a write-through caching strategy where runtime data model changes are immediately persisted to PSM.
 Configuration restoration occurs during initialization, with PSM providing the authoritative configuration source.
 Additionally, syscfg is used for platform-specific settings.
 The component implements atomic update patterns to ensure configuration consistency, and supports WebConfig-based bulk configuration updates with transactional semantics.

 ### Component Diagram

-A Component diagram showing WAN Manager's internal structure and dependencies is given below:
+WAN Manager's internal structure and dependencies:

 ```mermaid
 graph TD